Rent Apartments in Gainesville, FL Under $600/month

 When searching for apartments in Gainesville under $600 month, you will typically find that the majority of these communities are student focused communities.
 Both students and professionals alike call these apartments home, due to the amazing draw of the affordable price and amenities included.
 These are typically set up with individual leases.
 Your bedroom is your responsibility, while your roommates are responsible for their individual portion.
 Besides your individually leased portion, these by the bedroom communities offer common areas that you and your roommates will share.
 This can include a kitchen, dining room, porch or balcony, living room, closet space and more.

-Gainesville apartments for rent under $600 month that are located within student-centric communities also typically offer all-inclusive options.
+Gainesville apartments for rent under $600/month that are located within student-centric communities also typically offer all-inclusive options.
 This means, your utilities, furniture and amenities are all included in the price of your rent.
 Imagine making only one monthly payment that included all of your bills; now that's convenience!
 Another perk of these types of apartments are the awesome amenities that come with them.
 Resident activities, resort-style swimming pools, state-of-the-art fitness centers and more are just a few of the offerings available in these communities.
+Try looking at apartments in South Gainesville or apartments in West Gainesville - these neighborhoods very commonly have apartments for rent under $600/month.

 One Bedroom Apartments in Gainesville Under $600/Month